nshkrdotcom/EADS/docs/Direction.md

 * **NLP Service:** The NLP service analyzes code changes, generates embeddings, and updates the knowledge graph accordingly.
 It uses techniques like AST diffing and LLM-powered summarization to understand the semantic changes.
 * **GP Engine:** The GP engine could be used to optimize the documentation itself – finding the best arrangement of content, generating optimal examples, or even evolving better documentation templates.
 * **LLM Integration (LangChain/LlamaIndex):**  LLMs are used to generate text, summarize changes, and assess the quality of the documentation.
-* **HiveAPI:**  The HiveAPI provides a unified interface for accessing the knowledge graph and the documentation generation capabilities.
+* **HyveAPI:**  The HyveAPI provides a unified interface for accessing the knowledge graph and the documentation generation capabilities.
 This allows other tools and services (including your client application – the documentation viewer) to interact with the system.